davedigi/shopreact/readme.md

 #### Routes

 * <http://localhost:5000/>
-    1. --> "Server shopfully is running" is OK
+    1. --> "Server shop is running" is OK
 * <http://localhost:8000/api/flyers?page=3&limit=100>
     1. --> serve the Json response from the ReadStream CSV file Flyers Data
     2. --> filters the data with some conditions and serve at least a number equal to "limit" records